 Pet owners can urge their dogs to commit to a regular exercise.
 They can also groom their canine friends to keep the latter clean and free from disease-causing parasites.
 Owners should also ensure that their pets have adequate social wellness in order to keep them sane throughout.

 However, unknown to some pet owners is the need to provide their dogs with supplements that would help their digestive system perform well.
 Here enter probiotics.

 What are probiotics?

-Probiotics are live microorganisms which, when taken in adequate amounts, could help keep the balance of the microflora or the organisms present in the intestines.
-Ingesting probiotics regularly can improve one’s gastrointestinal health.
+Probiotics are live microorganisms that could help keep the balance of the microflora or the organisms present in the intestines when taken in adequate amounts.
+Ingesting probiotics can regularly improve one’s gastrointestinal health.

-Some studies show that probiotics have helped humans treat several problems in their stomach and intestines including diarrhea and cramping brought about by antibiotics.
+Some studies show that probiotics have helped humans treat several stomach and intestine problems, including diarrhea and cramping brought about by antibiotics.
 Probiotics may, likewise, help replace the bacteria lost due to an intake of antibiotics.

 In humans, probiotics are being studied for its effects on more severe gastrointestinal diseases, including colon cancer and irritable bowel syndrome (IBS).

 Like probiotics taken by humans in terms of function, probiotics for dogs also contain good bacteria that provide a myriad of benefits to dogs.
 Probiotics may help inhibit the growth of harmful microorganisms in a dog’s intestines, including E. Coli and Salmonella sp.
 It should be noted that the probiotics that humans take are different from those that dogs need to take in.
 There may be harmful repercussions if you feed them with human probiotics.